mvo5/godd/README.md

 [![Build Status][travis-image]][travis-url]
-# godd - a dd like tool with progress bar
+# godd - a dd like tool with progress bar and minimal guard-rails

 A small dd like tool with progressbar.
 Useful when writing disk images to e.g. SD cards.